 Veterinary Care Savings

 Price shop for a veterinary practice.
-Ask your friends who also have pets because they might have some recommendations for you.
-Before you decide whom to entrust your pet’s care with, ask friends for recommendations especially the ones that are long-time pet owners.
+Ask around for the best local veterinarians.
+There are plenty of online forums for dedicated animal owners, or your friends might have some recommendations.
 Whatever method you choose to find an animal care provider, make sure that he or she has a good pet-side manner and offers reasonable service fees.
-Make sure the provider has a good pet-side manner and reasonable fees.
-PetSmart and Banfield Pet Hospital have partnered to offer a free pet examination to new clients.
+PetSmart and Banfield Pet Hospital have partnered to offer a free examination to new clients.

 Consider applying for pet health insurance.
-Unless you can afford to pay up-front on the medical needs of your pet, you can save more money in the long run if you sign up for an insurance plan.
+Unless you can afford to pay up-front, you can save more money in the long run if you sign up for an animal insurance plan.
 Petplan does not charge you any sign-up fees, and even offers free online veterinarian visits to its subscribers.
-Petmate is also a good choice because of their low monthly fees, wide-coverage, and exclusive perks.
+Petmate is also a good choice because of its low monthly fees, wide coverage, and exclusive perks.
 Whatever insurance provider you choose, make sure that they cover chronic diseases and specific illnesses that are common to your pet’s breed.

 Pet Services and Acquisition

 Adopt a pet.
-It’s way more expensive to purchase a pet from a breeder rather than adopting a pet from an animal rescue shelter.
+It’s way more expensive to purchase an animal from a breeder rather than adopting from a rescue shelter.
 Most adoptable animals are already trained and can easily adjust to a new family.
 And if you’re looking for a purebred animal, there are usually plenty of them at your local rescue shelter.

-If you decide to adopt a pet, make sure to choose an animal rescue shelter that is reputable.
+If you decide to adopt a cat or dog, make sure to choose an animal rescue shelter that is reputable.
 A good rescue organization knows the temperament of their animals, and they keep a record of any chronic medical conditions that need to be addressed.
-They also make sure that the pets are spayed or neutered, and also updated on their vaccinations.
-Adopting from these rescue groups can save you a lot of money in the long run, because the pets they take care of are usually healthier.
+They also make sure that these animals are spayed or neutered, and also updated on their vaccinations.
+The animals kept in rescue shelters are usually healthier than the ones sold in stores.
+That means you can save more money in the long run.

 Learn to bathe and groom your pet.
-If you put in the effort to fulfill your pet’s hygiene needs, you can save money for professional services while strengthening the bond with your pet at the same time.
+Put in the effort to fulfill your favorite animal’s hygiene needs.
+That way, you do not need to pay frequently for professional services.
+It also helps keep the bond between you and your pet stronger.
 There are plenty of educational materials available to help you get started.
-Even if you take your pet to a groomer, you can stretch out the time between visits by regularly bathing and brushing your pet’s coat in-between.
+Even if you take your beloved animal to a groomer, you can stretch out the time between visits by regularly bathing and brushing your pet’s coat in-between.

 Pet-proof your house to reduce the risk of damage and injury.
-If you have a pet, especially a puppy or a kitten, treat them as if they are a toddler.
+If you decide to keep an animal at home, especially a puppy or a kitten, treat them as if they are a toddler.
 That means you must use childproof latches, keep trash cans covered, keep the toilet lid closed, secure all poisons and possible choking hazards, and so on.
-This is especially important when you leave your pet to wander anywhere indoors when no one is at home.
-Make sure that they are not able to reach any breakable items, footwear, pillows, laptop and phone chargers, other items that your pet might end up chewing.
-Doing so will keep both your pet and your valuables safe.
+This is especially important when you leave your curious animal to wander anywhere indoors when no one is at home.
+Make sure that they are not able to reach any breakable items, footwear, pillows, laptop and phone chargers, other items that your cat or dog might end up chewing.

 Do Your Own Training.
-Pet stores and local organizations will train your pet for you, but they’ll also charge a hefty fee.
-By training your own, you’ll strengthen your relationship with the pet and save money to boot.
+Pet stores and local organizations offer animal training services, but they’ll also charge a hefty fee.
+By training your own, you’ll strengthen your relationship with your animal friend as well as save money along the way.
 It’s easy to find books and videos to lead you through the training sequences.
-An in-between option is for you and your pet to attend training classes together.
+An in-between option is for you and your four-legged friend to attend training classes together.

-Taking care of a pet is generally expensive, but if you follow the tips in this guide then you can at least minimize the amount of money that you need to invest in pet food, supplies, and medicine.
-Always remember to do your research and spend your money wisely because there are plenty of ways to keep your pet healthy and happy without breaking the bank!
+Taking care of a pet is generally expensive, but if you follow the tips in this guide then you can at least minimize the amount of money that you need to invest in food, supplies, and medicine.
+Always remember to do your research and spend your money wisely because there are plenty of ways to keep your animal friend healthy and happy without breaking the bank!